springfall2008/batpred/docs/configuration-guide.md

 ## Cheap night rate, with a good export rate (e.g. Intelligent Octopus with Octopus Outgoing)

-Follow the instructions from Cheap Night rate above, but also you will want to have automatic discharge when the export rates are profitable.
+Follow the instructions from the _Cheap Night rate_ above, but also you will also want to have automatic discharge occurring when the export rates are profitable.

 ```yaml
 calculate_best_charge - True       # You want the tool to calculate charging